muthusAMD/amdsmi_go1.1.1/docs/how-to/using-AMD-SMI-CLI-tool.md

-# Using AMD SMI Command Line Interface tool
+# Using AMD SMI command line interface tool

 **Disclaimer: CLI Tool is provided as an example code to aid the development of telemetry tools.
 Python or C++ Library is recommended as a reliable data source.**